 1- Tracking expenses

-Most get caught up in the cycle of paycheck to paycheck because of not paying attention to where our money is going… and then it’s gone!
+Most get caught up in the cycle of living paycheck to paycheck because of not paying attention to where our money is going… and then it’s gone!
 Sometimes you may even take on more debt (like credit cards) just to manage the monthly expenses.

 To stop the cycle of paycheck to paycheck and figure out where your money is going, your best bet is to track expenses.